``

 headstone, by Simon ChambersAustin, L. E.

-She was buried on 9th September at St James, 15 EV, her coffin draped with the Union Flag, after her body had lain in St Paul's church overnight. there were a number of floral tributes from sections of the East Kent Road Car Company.
+She was buried on 9 September at St James, Dover, 15 EV, her coffin draped with the Union Flag, after her body had lain in St Paul's church overnight.
+There were a number of floral tributes from sections of the East Kent Road Car Company.

 Austin, W. J.

-William James Austin.
-A labourer, he lived at 51 High Street, and was injured in the High Street on 13 November 1940.
+The next year, living at 51 High Street, William was injured in the High Street on 13 November.
 He died at the Casualty Hospital, Union Road, aged 51.
-He was the husband of Jane Austin, later of 31 Monins Road

-He was buried at St James on 16th November, 17 DR, his coffin covered with the Union Flag.
-Wreaths laid included, "His broken-hearted Wife" and "His broken-hearted daughters, Floss and Dot"
+He was buried on 16 November at St James , Dover, 17 DR, his coffin covered with the Union Flag.
+Wreaths laid included, "His broken-hearted Wife" and "His broken-hearted daughters, Floss and Dot".

 In Memoriam, courtesy Dover Express